Welcoming Staff Back to the Office? 5 Ways to Break The Ice!

 However, there are questions that you can throw out there that will get people talking - but (hopefully) without resorting to fisticuffs…

 A few ideas: Does pineapple belong on a pizza?
 Marmite: yes or no?
-Do the Brits talk about the weather too much?
+Do people talk about the weather too much?
 Reality TV: entertainment or trash?

 No, not another romance inspired idea.
 Just a take on that classic party game where everyone has a sticker on their forehead with one half of a duo or pair written on it.
 The goal is to wander round the room asking yes or no questions to people until they’re sure they’ve found their matching partner.

-The fun thing about this is that you don’t just have to stick to ‘fish and chips’ or ‘Tottenham and Hotspur’ you can make it more related to your industry or even your company.
+The fun thing about this is that you don’t just have to stick to ‘grits and gravy’ or ‘Green Bay and Packers’ you can make it more related to your industry or even your company.
 Throw some in-jokes in there and get people laughing.

 5. AMA (AKA Ask Me Anything)